-(1) Assumes shares will be sold in this offering at a public offering price of \$ per share for net proceeds of approximately \$ million after deducting the underwriting discounts and commissions and estimated offering and organization expenses of approximately \$ million payable by us.
+(1) Assumes (i) shares will be sold in this offering at a public offering price of \$ per share for net proceeds of approximately \$ million after deducting the estimated offering and organization expenses of approximately \$ million payable by us and (ii) shares will be issued and sold to our initial investors in a concurrent private placement.
 See "Use of Proceeds."